-(p) Lake Phosphorus concentration
+(o) Lake Phosphorus concentration

-- The long term cumulative effects of the proposed subdivision will not unreasonably increase a great pond's phosphorus concentration during the construction phase and life of the proposed subdivision. - (q) Impact on adjoining municipality.
+The long term cumulative effects of the proposed subdivision will not unreasonably increase a great pond's phosphorus concentration during the construction phase and life of the proposed subdivision.
+The Planning Board may consider compliance with the Great Pond Watershed Overlay District, Sec.
+19-6-12, Zoning Ordinance, as demonstration of no unreasonable increase.

+(p) Impact on adjoining municipality

 For any proposed subdivision that crosses municipal boundaries, the proposed subdivision will not cause unreasonable traffic congestion or unsafe conditions with respect to the use of existing public ways in an adjoining municipality in which part of the subdivision is located.

-(r) Land subject to Liquidation Harvesting
+(q) Land subject to Liquidation Harvesting

-The proposed subdivision is not located on land where timber has been harvested in violation of rules adopted pursuant to Title 12, section 8869, subsection 14 or the violation occurred at least 5 years before the subdivision application has been submitted.
+The proposed subdivision is not located on land where timber has been harvested in violation of rules adopted pursuant to Title 12 M.R.S.A.
+Section 8869, subsection 14 or the violation occurred at least five (5) years before the subdivision application has been submitted.

-(s) Access to Direct Sunlight
+(r) Access to Direct Sunlight

 Consideration shall be given by the applicant and the Planning Board to the sensitivity of the proposed subdivision design for the purpose of protecting and assuring access to direct sunlight.
+The Planning Board may, to protect and ensure access to direct sunlight for solar energy systems, prohibit, restrict, or control development through methods such as but limited to restrictive covenants, height restrictions, and side yard and setback requirements.

 Insofar as possible, the subdivision design shall locate structures so as to minimize shading of either existing or proposed structures.
+The Planning Board may consider restrictive covenants, height restrictions, side yard and setback requirements and other techniques to preserve solar access.

-(t) Buffering
+(s) Buffering